CS2103AUG2016-W09-C3/main/docs/UserGuide.md

     e.g. `Stuff` will match `Do stuff`

 **Example**
-> * You've tagged all your homework tasks with the `homework` tag, and you want to view all homework that needs to be done.
-Simply run the following command:<br>
+> * You've tagged all your homework tasks with the `homework` tag, and you want to view all homework that needs to be done. <br>
 >   `find homework s/tags`<br>
-> * You want to find all tasks that relate to your family.
-Simply run the following command:<br>
+> * You want to find all tasks that relate to your family. <br>
 >   `find brother sister mother father family`

 ---